Khushbu-dotcom/khushbu/README.md

 # khushbu
-this is my first git repository author --khushbu singh
+This is my first git Repository.
+Author --khushbu singh